Logo

 • Test the integration to ensure notifications work properly

-🔧 Requirements: Access to Code Cube portal, Microsoft Teams admin permissions, and an existing Teams channel
+🔧 Requirements: Access to Code-Cube.io portal, Microsoft Teams admin permissions, and an existing Teams channel

 Implementation